-I am shocked to see that a lot of people are criticizing the upcoming corporate legislation in India (effective 01-Apr-2014) that requires certain companies to spend 2% of their profit (PBT) on CSR.
+I am surprised to see that a lot of people are criticizing the upcoming corporate legislation in India (effective 01-Apr-2014) that requires certain classes of companies to spend 2% of their profit (PBT) on CSR.
 Two common questions being raised on this topic are the following.

 - Companies are already discharging their obligations by paying taxes to the government.
 Still we have power cuts, broken roads, bad government schools and hospitals etc. So is our government abdicating its own fundamental responsibilities?

 - The profit earned by a company is shareholders’ money.
 So why should that be used for CSR?
 If the promoters / directors of the company want to spend on CSR, they should use their personal wealth.
 And then examples of Bill Gates, Shiv Nadar, Azim Premji etc are used to justify that argument.

 Here are some eye-opening facts that may help companies appreciate and embrace this law as an opportunity – not only to address the problems around us, but to also create long-term value for the stakeholders.

 First, Let’s Revisit the Definition of CSR / Sustainability